Chapter 1 Introductory Statistics in R

 Problem formulation - To perform statistical analysis correctly, you should:

-1. Understand the background.
+1. Understand the context.
 Statisticians often work in collaboration with researchers in other disciplines and need to understand something about the subject area.
 You should regard this as an opportunity to learn something new.
-In essence, a Statistician must be a renaissance (wo)man.
-Some level of elementary expertise is needed in the subject area of study.
+In essence, a Statistician must be a renaissance person – some level of elementary expertise is needed in the subject area.

-Data Collection - It is also vitally important to understand how the data was collected.
+Connected to the above guidance is a good understanding of the Data Collection - It is vitally important to understand how the data was collected.
 Consider:

 • Are the data observational or experimental?
-Are the data a “sample of convenience,” or were they obtained via a designed experiment or random sampling?
+Are the data a “sample of convenience”, or were they obtained via random sampling?
+Did the experiment include randomization?
 How the data were collected has a crucial impact on what conclusions can be meaningfully made.
+We discuss this topic more in Section 2.1.

-• Is there “non-response?”
+• Is there “non-response”?
 The data you don’t see may be just as important as the data you do see!
-This gets to the issue of a sample being representative of the intended target population.
+This aligns with the concern of whether a sample is representative of the intended target population.

 • Are there missing values?
-This is a common problem that is troublesome and time consuming to deal with.
-Data that are “missing” according to some pattern are particularly troublesome.
+This is a common problem that can be troublesome in some applications but not a concern in others.
+Data that are “missing” according to some pattern or systematic procedure are particularly troublesome.

 • How are the data coded?
 In particular, how are the qualitative or categorical variables represented?
-This has important impact on the implementation of statistical methods in R.
+This is important on the implementation of statistical methods in R (and other languages).

 • What are the units of measurement?
-Sometimes data is collected or represented using far more digits than are necessary.
+Sometimes data are collected or represented using far more digits than are necessary.
 Consider rounding if this will help with the interpretation.
-For example, starting an R session with the command options(digits=4) will round all output to four digits.

 • Beware of data entry errors.
 This problem is all too common, and is almost a certainty in any real dataset of at least moderate size.
 Perform some data sanity checks.